FranzZemen/app-utility/ts-src/load-from-module.md

 Rather than try and parse the outcome, a module resolution specification is required for ES modules to be loaded.
 If it is missing or a commonjs specification, commonjs is assumed.
 Thus loading from a module anything but JSON will convert processing to asynchronous if the target is an ES module.

+When using relative paths for ES modules, remember to affix the ".js" suffix to the moduleName.
+For commonjs this can be omitted, b6ut it is a standard for ES modules.

 ### Relative Paths
 Because ultimately require or import() will be used, moduleName is an installed package, a URL, an absolute path, or it